 Anyone with a curious mind who has spent time in Taiwan, or amongst Taiwanese, will quickly conclude that the “self-evident” and “proper” status of Taiwan as a province of China is by no means accepted amongst the largest number of people there.
 The focus of disagreement within Taiwan is not on whether to surrender sovereignty, but on how to retain it.

-The other half of Taiwan's political population is more openly eager for an assertion of Taiwan's sovereignty.
-As a political party, the Democratic Progressive Party (DPP), they are strongest in the south, the area least populated by the 1949 invasion.
+The other half of Taiwan’s political population is more openly eager for an assertion of Taiwan’s sovereignty.
+As a political party, the Democratic Progressive Party (DPP), they are strongest in the south and rural districts, the areas least populated by the 1949 invasion.
 However, the Taiwanese independence sentiments the DPP represent are island-wide.
-This party under Tsai Ing-wen just lost a national election, a great relief to Beijing and Washington who at this point don't want Taiwan to be the Sarajevo for another world war.
-However, it is safe to say that Taiwan voted this time, not from sentiment but from a gloomy assessment of realpolitik.
-Taiwan lives or dies economically on trade, and the world's cascading economic crisis has left it highly vulnerable.
+This party lost a national presidential election in 2012, a great relief to Beijing and Washington who at this point don’t want Taiwan to be the Sarajevo for another world war.
+However, it is safe to say that Taiwanese voted this time, not from sentiment but from a gloomy assessment of realpolitik.
+Taiwan lives or dies economically on trade, and the world’s cascading economic crisis had left it highly vulnerable.

 Thus at present the PRC-Taiwan conundrum seems to be one of those insoluble diplomatic standoffs, waiting for some moment of historical turmoil to make it fall one way or the other.
 Perhaps, instead of remaining paralysed in fearful anticipation, it is time for some thought experiments.